-(i) conditions (1)(a) to (1)(e) are met and any emission stacks constructed after December 2003 rise at least 12 metres above the discharge is a permitted activity provided:

-- (ii) the emission stack is designed so that the minimum velocity of the discharge as it leaves the chimney at full load is 7 metres per second. - (d) For fuel burning equipment generating a gross heat energy output within the combustion chamber: - greater than 2MW up to 5MW from the combustion of clean oil, coal or untreated wood
+- (i) conditions (1)(a) to (1)(e) are met and any emission stacks constructed after December 2003 rise at least 12 metres above ground level and at least 3 metres above the highest ridgeline on the roof of any building less than 20 metres from the emission stack - (ii) the emission stack is designed so that the minimum velocity of the discharge as it leaves the chimney at full load is 7 metres per second. - (d) For fuel burning equipment generating a gross heat energy output within the combustion chamber: - A. greater than 2MW up to 5MW from the combustion of clean oil, coal or untreated wood the discharge is a permitted activity provided: